MalekMansour/Pokedex-App/README.md

-# Pokedex Web Application
+# Pokedex Application

-Welcome to the Pokedex Web Application!
-This web application allows users to browse through a collection of Pokemon, view detailed information about each Pokemon, search for specific Pokemon, and access various useful Pokemon-related resources.
+Welcome to the Pokedex Application.
+The purpose of this Pokedex is to view detailed information about each Pokemon (including their image, name, and ID number).
+You can also search for a Pokemon's name using the search bar.

 ## Features